st-bert/learn-microservices/modules/containerization/slides/2 - Image creation (generic).md

 ### `USER`

-The `USER` instruction sets the user name or UID that will run the subsequent commands in the container.
+The `USER` instruction sets the username or UID that will run the subsequent commands in the container.
 It is used to specify which user the processes inside the container will run as.

 ```dockerfile
 USER appuser